 There are a few things to keep in mind when bickering with your partner to make it a healthy experience.

-a.
-Listen to Each Other
+1. Listen to Each Other

 For example, if dirty washing on the bathroom floor is a big issue for your partner, is dropping the dirty washing into the wash basket such a big deal?
-Small actions and changes can go a long way to make someone feel heard.
+Small actions and changes can go a long way toward making someone feel heard and appreciated.

 When you and your partner are able to listen to each other, it can help to strengthen your relationship and resolve issues more effectively.